-The ARC-supported Appalachian Teaching Project (ATP) gives college students the opportunity to engage in research projects that address endemic challenges facing Appalachian communities.
+The Appalachian Teaching Project (ATP) gives college students the opportunity to engage in research projects that address endemic challenges facing Appalachian communities.
 Led by the Consortium of Appalachian Centers and Institutes, the program includes coursework and active research on issues related to building a sustainable future for Appalachian communities.
-Faculty and students at participating institutions design and carry out research projects tailored to the needs of targeted communities, many of which are in economically distressed counties.
+Faculty and students at each participating institution design and carry out research projects tailored to the needs of targeted communities, many of which are in economically distressed counties.

 This research is presented at a conference held each year in Washington, D.C.
 The 2017 conference was held December 1–2.
 Thirteen institutions from 11 Appalachian states participated in the 2017 program, which was administered by the Center for Appalachian Studies and Services at East Tennessee State University.

 The 2017 research teams and their topics were:

 East Tennessee State University: “Rocky Fork State Park: Linking Natural and Economic resources through Oral Histories and Community Engagement”

 Frostburg State University: “Establishing the Jane Gates Heritage House”

 University of Tennessee Night: “Comes to the Cumberlands…and It’s Awesome: Promoting Night Sky Conservation and Development in the Upper Cumberland”